-The main difference between crack and cocaine are how they are found in drug form and how they are ingested.
-This difference can cause different reactions, different side-effects, and different outcomes.
+The main difference between crack and cocaine is how they are found in drug form and how they are ingested.
+This difference can cause different reactions, different side effects, and different outcomes.

 What is Cocaine?